gdimtsas/gedim21.github.io/README.md

 ### Scripts

-- `yarn start` — Starts the application in development mode at `http://localhost:8000`.
+- `yarn dev` — Starts the application in development mode at `http://localhost:8000`.
 - `yarn build` — Compile your application and make it ready for deployment.
 - `yarn serve` — Serve the production build of your site
 - `yarn clean` — Wipe out the cache (`.cache` folder).
-- `yarn type-check` — Validate code using TypeScript compiler.
-- `yarn lint` — Runs ESLint for all files in the `src` directory.
-- `yarn format` — Runs Prettier for all files in the `src` directory.
-- `yarn test` — Run tests.

 ### Path Mapping